Chicago Bulls fire Fred Hoiberg, name Jim Boylen head coach

 “What we’re lacking is kind of an energy and spirit about our team and we need to get that back,” he said.
 “It’s not as simple as saying we would’ve gotten that with healthy players, with Lauri coming back, Kris Dunn coming back, Bobby [Portis] coming back.
 It wasn’t going to be that simple.”

-Assistant coach Jim Boylen has been tapped to replace Hoiberg as head coach on a long term basis, and not just on an interim basis.
+Assistant coach Jim Boylen has been tapped to replace Hoiberg as head coach on a long term basis, and not just as an interim coach.

 “I think it sends a message to the team that they have faith in me,” he told reporters.
 “We’re going to try to build this thing from where Fred had it.”